Taeyoung96/IROS-2022-SLAM-paper-list/README.md

 - Robust Visual Teach and Repeat for UGVs Using 3D Semantic Maps
 - Hybrid Belief Pruning with Guarantees for Viewpoint-Dependent Semantic SLAM
 - Active Mapping via Gradient Ascent Optimization of Shannon Mutual Information over Continuous SE(3) Trajectories
 - From Timing Variations to Performance Degradation: Understanding and Mitigating the Impact of Software Execution Timing in SLAM
+- An Efficient and Accurate Solution to Camera Pose Estimation Problem from Point and Line Correspondences Based on Null Space Analysis

 [[top](#iros-2022-slam-paper-list)]